 Although it takes a lot of practice, jigs are one of the best lures for skipping.
 When you start getting good you can really get a jig to skip long distances.
 Especially if the water is calm, the flatter the surface the further you will be able to skip a jig.

 Flipping and Pitching

-That’s why accuracy is so important.
-Where the jig lands and sinks is where you’re going to get a bite, so you want your first cast to be perfect.
-If you’ve never tried flipping and pitching, then you should practice your accuracy in your backyard by tossing the jig at targets over various distances.
+If you’ve never tried flipping and pitching, then you should work on your accuracy as much as possible.
+You can even do this in your backyard by tossing the jig at targets set at various distances.

 You may have heard advanced bass anglers talk about punching mats.
-In fishing, the term “punching” means to crash through the surface of thick weed mats in order to plunge the jig to the bottom.
-Basically, you’re using the lure to punch through the thick stuff.
-It’s a very popular technique used with bass jigs and weighted creature baits.
+In bass fishing, the term “punching” means dropping your bait in to thick vegetation in order to plunge the jig through to the bottom.

 During the hot summer months, bass bury themselves under thick weed mats to keep out of the sun and stay cool.
 The good news is you know where to target the fish if you can find some good matted vegetation.

 The bad news is it can be difficult to horse the fish out of there.
 This style of fishing requires an adequate punching rod rigged with heavy duty line for pulling the fish out.

 Not only do the heavy weeds provide cooler water, they are also home to a lot of forage.
 For example, crayfish will dart down from the weeds to get to the bottom and bass will pluck them off all day.
 When you punch a jig thought the weeds you are imitating that action.